 Magnificent Seven

-Scots pine was amongst the most valuable and versatile of Irish trees possessing a multitude of uses: pine resin was tapped and used for wood preservation and pitching for boats, or mixed with charcoal to form an excellent glue which was used in weapons manufacture; in particular the binding of arrowheads.
-The needles contain relatively high levels of vitamin C which can be made into a tea whilst the nuts were a welcome mid-winter food and in times of famine the highly nutritious, mineral-rich, inner bark could be harvested and made into a fibrous porridge.
+Scots pine was amongst the most valuable and versatile of Irish trees, possessing a multitude of uses: pine resin was tapped and used for wood preservation and boat pitching, or mixed with charcoal to form an excellent glue used in weapons manufacture, particularly in the binding of arrowheads.
+The needles contain relatively high levels of vitamin C, which can be made into a tea, whilst the nuts were a welcome mid-winter food, and in times of famine, the highly nutritious, mineral-rich inner bark could be harvested and made into a fibrous porridge.

-This remarkable versatility may have contributed to its demise and consequently to the decimation of the Red Squirrel population that existed in symbiotic harmony in the ancient forests.
+This remarkable versatility may have contributed to its demise and, consequently, to the decimation of the Red Squirrel population that had existed in symbiotic harmony in the ancient forests.

 This article was submitted to the IrishCentral contributors network by a member of the global Irish community.
 To become an IrishCentral contributor click here.